Persian Food 14 Nov 2023 BY Batul Iddi

 In its earliest form, Abgoosht consisted solely of lamb, onion, and chickpeas.
 However, as Iranian cuisine evolved and the influence of new world foods took hold, the Abgoosht recipe transformed.
 So many ingredients, such as tomatoes, potatoes, and dried lime, have been added to the Abgoosht ingredients.

-One unique aspect of Abgoosht is the custom of straining the solid parts of the dish into a bowl and mashing them with goosht-koob (a meat mortar) until they reach a soft texture.
+One unique aspect of Abgoosht is the custom of straining the solid parts of the dish into a bowl and mashing them with goosht-koob (a meat muddler) until they reach a soft texture.
 This mixture, known as Goosht-Koubideh, is typically enjoyed with warm oriental bread, herbs, and raw onion.
 The liquid portion of Abgoosht is consumed as a soup, often paired with cracked and soaked bread.

 To enhance the dining experience, Abgoosht is complemented by various side dishes.
 These may include Torshi (pickled vegetables), fresh herbs like reddish and basil, and strained yogurt with shallots.
 Additionally, a fermented savory yogurt-based beverage mixed with dried herbs is commonly served alongside Abgoosht.
 The meal concludes with a cup of hot black tea accompanied by rock candy or other Persian sweets.